afcarl/scipy_talk_austin/main.md

 In our talk, we introduced audience to the recent advancement in the field of image segmentation research, breifly covered the theory behind it and showed how some of the recent state-of-the-art image segmentation methods can be applied to a particular task using our library.

+### Biography and additional information

+Daniil Pakhomov is a PhD student at Johns Hopkins University.
+His main research area is general image segmentation and segmentation of medical images.

+Contents of our blog posts were well-accepted by machine learning community.
+Some of them got a promotional tweet from the official Kaggle account and others [(10)][twitter].
+The author previously gave a talk on EuroScipy 2016 conference [(11)][euro_scipy].

    [tf_img_segm]: <https://github.com/warmspringwinds/tf-image-segmentation>
    [long_fcn]:
 <https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf>